2 Days in Rome Itinerary: How to Spend A Weekend in Rome [From a Local!]

 2. St. Peter’s Basilica & Dome

-2 min walk from Sistine Chapel through a restricted passageway
+2 min walk from Sistine Chapel through a passageway reserved for guided tours

 After exploring the Vatican Museums, it’s time to visit the majestic St. Peter’s Basilica.
 This basilica took 120 years to build and is the largest church on earth.
 It also has the world’s tallest dome, which you can climb up to for a spectacular view of Rome.